wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     (4) Notice of every application under this section shall be served on the Director who shall have a right to appear and be heard in respect of the matter.

-    Compare: 1990 No 98 [s 62][729]
+    Compare: 1990 No 98 [s 62][730]

 ##### 78 Particulars of disqualification orders, etc, to be sent to Director

 *   Where a court makes an order under [section 73][107] or [section 77][111], the Registrar of the court shall send to the Director particulars of the order.

-    Compare: 1990 No 98 [s 63][730]
+    Compare: 1990 No 98 [s 63][731]

 ##### 79 Appeals

-*   (1) For the purposes of [Part 4][731] of the Summary Proceedings Act 1957, an order of a District Court by which any person is disqualified from holding or obtaining a maritime document shall be deemed to be a sentence or part of a sentence, as the case may be.
+*   (1) For the purposes of [Part 6][732] of the Criminal Procedure Act 2011, an order of a District Court by which any person is disqualified from holding or obtaining a maritime document shall be deemed to be a sentence or part of a sentence, as the case may be.
 If a notice of appeal against any such order is filed, the court may, if it thinks fit, defer the operation of the order pending the appeal, but otherwise the order shall have immediate effect.

-    (2) Any person whose application under [section 77][111] to the District Court is refused may appeal against the refusal to the High Court, and in any such case the provisions of [Part 4][731] of the Summary Proceedings Act 1957 shall, with the necessary modifications, apply.
+    (2) Any person whose application under [section 77][111] to the District Court is refused may appeal against the refusal to the High Court in accordance with [Part 6][732] of the Criminal Procedure Act 2011 and that Part applies with the necessary modifications as if the refusal were a sentence.

-    (3) Any person whose application under [section 77][111] to the High Court is refused may, with the leave of the Court of Appeal, appeal to the Court of Appeal against the refusal, and in any such case the provisions of subsections (3) to (5) of [section 379A][732] of the Crimes Act 1961 shall, with the necessary modifications, apply as if it were an appeal under that section.
+    (3) Any person whose application under [section 77][111] to the High Court is refused may appeal to the Court of Appeal against the refusal in accordance with [Part 6][732] of the Criminal Procedure Act 2011 and that Part applies with the necessary modifications as if the refusal were a sentence.

     (4) Where application is made to the Court of Appeal for leave to appeal to that court against a sentence of the High Court that is or includes an order of disqualification, the High Court may, if it thinks fit, defer the operation of the order pending the application for leave to appeal and, if leave is granted, pending the appeal.